daguenther/Z2A/Resources/Creativity.md

 ## Kdenlive (C1, I1, U2)

 Kdenlive is one of the best linear movie makers for linux.
 It can easily be installed on Ubuntu.
 There are many effects, and features available.
+I reccommend this for simple video projects.

 * [Homepage](https://kdenlive.org/)

 ## Lightworks (C2, I1, U4)

 Lightworks is a professional video editing program, capable of creating feauture length movies.
-It has a free liscence, but also a Pro
+It has a free liscence, but also a Pro version for those who want a bit more.
+It is a higher end program, and as such it has a steeper learning curve.
+I reccommend this for students interested in going into full time movie making.